JF631/dnlp_the_AttentionHeads/README.md

 - A small MLP as classification head instead of the linear head so far.
 This has often been discussed in papers, especially in combination with BERT.(e.g., [[1](https://arxiv.org/html/2403.18547v1)], [[2](https://arxiv.org/abs/2210.16771)])

+### Paraphrase Type Generation (PTG)

+To Improve the Baseline of PTG we implemented two improvents and a few minor changes.
+When training from the pretrained model, we noticed a big drop of the Bleu metric. our improvements are therefore ment to counteract that behavior.
+We decided to use a warmup which shedules the learningrate better for training with our massive pretrained model, and use k_drop to make it more robust and improve out second metric IBleu.

+IBleu is a metric that compares the input and output like Bleu, but considers when the model is just copying the original sentence.
+This behavior will result in a high Bleu score, which is not representing a proper paraphrasing.

+In general our subbmission/training is fokused on keeping a high Bleu score, since this was the metric given to us.
+However, since the more telling metric is IBleu, we also included it in the results.
+Our early stopper often regarded improvements in the IBleu Score, since the Bleu score dropped.

 ### Semantic Textual Similarity (STS)

 For STS and multitask improvements to BERT, I primarily consulted *“Enhancing miniBERT: Exploring Methods to Improve BERT Performance”* by Salehi et al. ([link](https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1244/final-projects/RajVPabari.pdf)) and implemented the highest-impact techniques according to their Table 3 results.
 Based on those findings, I implemented multitask fine-tuning and Mixed Attention.